Workflow Versioning

 You can sort the Updated Date column on the Workflows page in ascending or descending order using the arrow icons in the column header.

-When you run a published workflow multiple times using the same Start Variable value:
+When you run a published workflow multiple times using the same Start Variable(Unique Identifier) value, a confirmation popup appears, asking if you want to proceed.

 You can choose: